The Dwelling Energy Assessment Procedure is Ireland's official method for calculating the Building Energy Rating of new and existing dwellings.

 DEAP is used by registered BER Assessors to calculate the BER of new and existing dwellings and to demonstrate compliance with aspects of the Building Regulations.
 You can learn how to use DEAP by undertaking a training course and registering as a BER assessor.

-We recommend that you consult the DEAP Technical Bulletins before contacting us.
+We recommend that you consult the DEAP Technical Bulletins and Guidance Document before contacting us.

 The sign off form is be completed by the heating system designer/installer for the dwelling being assessed.